0xzer0x/go-pray/README.md

 ## Overview ⚡

 Powerful and user-friendly command-line interface (CLI) application that helps Muslims stay on top of their daily prayers.
-With features like prayer time notifications, prayer calendars, and flexible configuration options, go-pray ensures that you never miss a prayer. 🕌
+With features like prayer time notifications, prayer calendars, and flexible configuration options. 🕌

 ### Features